HomeDev GuideRecipesAPI Reference

 • Built-in cache

-You should not use DDS for high performance and scalability requirements, or when storing very large object graphs (there is no lazy loading support for example).
-The dynamic nature of DDS might become a bottleneck rather than working in your advantage in these situations and we recommend storing these kind of data in custom tables where the table design and API can be optimized for a specific use case.
+You should not use DDS for high performance and scalability requirements or when storing large object graphs (there is no lazy loading support, for example).
+The dynamic nature of DDS might become a bottleneck rather than working to your advantage in these situations, and you should store this kind of data in custom tables where you can optimize the table design and API for a specific use case.
 Alternative technologies for working with database tables in SQL Server include Microsoft’s Entity Framework and NHibernate for .NET.

 Map DDS data types

-In DDS, data types are stored in one database table.
+DDS stores data types in one database table.
 This table contains many columns, several of each data type that the Dynamic Data Store supports.
-When a data structure is saved, the .NET CLR type of each property is mapped against an internal list of supported types.
+When DDS saves a data structure, it maps the .NET CLR type of each property against an internal list of supported types.

 Map inline

 Inline mapping is where a property of a class or PropertyBag can be mapped directly against one of the supported database columns.
-The following types can be mapped inline:
+You can map the following types inline:

 • System.Byte (and arrays of)